Last updated February, 2021

 6. Copyrighted Material: Catalog Copy, White Papers, Videos, etc.

 The Myers-Briggs Company’s restricted assessment tools support professional services such as career counseling, coaching, and team-building.

-Consultants must provide interactive, contemporaneous, professional consultation in every case when transmitting results from restricted instruments such as the MBTI®, CPI 260®, FIRO-B®, and Strong Interest Inventory®assessment tools.
+Consultants must provide interactive, contemporaneous, professional consultation in every case when transmitting results from restricted instruments such as the MBTI®, CPI 260®, FIRO-B®, and Strong Interest Inventory® assessment tools.

 Restricted reports should be transmitted during or after the consultation session.
-If a report must be provided in advance, we recommends that practitioners schedule the required feedback session before transmitting any reports from restricted instruments.
+If a report must be provided in advance, we recommend that practitioners schedule the required feedback session before transmitting any reports from restricted instruments.